starkware-libs/starknet-docs/docs/Events/starknet-events.md

 of the event that you might like to filter over in the future) and three data elments 1, 2, 3.

 :::tip
-When using the higher level `emit` syntax, the event's data may of of complex types, for example:
+When using the higher level `emit` syntax, the event's data may be of complex types, for example:

 ```js
 struct Point: